How to Make a Felt Busy Book for Preschoolers

 Sew the two sides of the hook and loop closure to this smaller felt piece.

 Sew the smaller onto the matching full size page.
-It becomes a tab for kids to grasp as they open and close the hook and loop closure.
+The smaller piece of felt becomes a tab for kids to grasp as they open and close the hook and loop closure.

 Cut a piece of felt to measure 4 1/2 in. x 5 1/2 in.
 (11 cm x 14 cm) to make a smaller page.